MTV Roadies: Season 6

 MTV Roadies: Hell Down Under is the sixth season of MTV Roadies, a reality television show aired on MTV India.
 The season 6 of roadies was also known as "Hell Down Under" because the second half of season took place in Australia and the tasks were reminiscent of Hell.
 The audition episodes were aired from 29 November 2008 and the journey episodes began airing on 10 January 2009.
 The actual journey of the selected Roadies started from 11 November 2008.
-Its auditions were held in various cities of India, like Ahmedabad, Kolkata, Bangalore and Chandigarh.
+Its auditions were held in various cities of India, like Ahmedabad, Kolkata, Bengaluru and Chandigarh.
 Following mob violence during Delhi auditions, roadies from Delhi and Mumbai were shortlisted through online auditions, followed by a Group Discussion and Interview.
-This is the first time in MTV Roadies history that Nikhil Chinapa was replaced by Raghu's identical twin brother, Rajiv Laxman.
+This is the first time in MTV Roadies history that Nikhil Chinapa was replaced by Raghu's identical twin brother, Rajiv Lakshman.

 Roop Bhinder and Palak Johal returned as All-Stars for Roadies X - Battle for Glory.
 While Bhinder finished in 11th place Johal won the season.